 Each year, we raise funds for an outside organization that supports a family from Inspiring Minds ELC (such as Muscular Dystrophy Canada), in order to model inclusiveness and give back to society.

 Evaluation and Review

-Annually, we ask the Board of Directors, staff and parents for their honest feedback in order to improve our organization.
-From the surveys, we seek ways to improve and better serve the people who work, volunteer and register with our organization.
+We invite parents, staff and community partners to provide feedback to the Director or Board of Directors at any time.
+The staff, parents and Board members are given the opportunity to provide their honest feedback through annual surveys.
+From the responses, we seek ways to improve and better serve the people who work, volunteer and register with our organization.